 Ocrevus is FDA-approved to treat the following conditions in adults:

-Ocrevus is available only as a brand-name medication.
+Ocrevus is only available as a brand-name medication.
 It’s not currently available in generic form.

 A generic drug is an exact copy of the active drug in a brand-name medication.
 Generics tend to cost less than brand-name drugs.

-Ocrevus contains the active drug ocrelizumab.
+Ocrevus contains the active ingredient ocrelizumab.

 Ocrevus can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Ocrevus.
 These lists do not include all possible side effects.